-- 2. See the example kdc.conf and krb5.conf files in Sample Kerberos Configuration files: krb5.conf, kdc.conf, kadm5.acl on page 194 for configuration considerations for the KDC and Kerberos clients. - 3.
+- 2. See the example kdc.conf and krb5.conf files in Sample Kerberos Configuration files: krb5.conf, kdc.conf, kdc.conf, kdc.conf, configuration considerations for the KDC and Kerberos clients. - 3.
 Configure a default Kerberos realm for the cluster you want Cloudera Manager to manage and set up one-way cross-realm trust between the cluster-dedicated KDC and either your central KDC or Active Directory.
-Follow the appropriate instructions below for your deployment: Using a Cluster-Dedicated KDC with a Central MIT KDC on page 181 or Using a Cluster-Dedicated MIT KDC with Active Directory on page 183.
+Follow the appropriate instructions below for your deployment: Using a Cluster-Dedicated KDC with a Central MIT KDC on page 187 or Using a Cluster-Dedicated MIT KDC with Active Directory on page 188.